holgern/py-scrypt/README.rst

 Usage
 =====

-Fore encryption/decryption, the library exports two functions ``encrypt`` and ``decrypt``::
+For encryption/decryption, the library exports two functions ``encrypt`` and ``decrypt``::

     >>> import scrypt